-The department's new web page, at www.cityofpaloalto.org/outageinfo, is part of this effort, she said.
-The department also created two other pages — www.cityofpaloalto.org/safeutility (for safety advisories) and www.cityofpaloalto.org/depts/utl/service_disruptions (a front page for both planned and unplanned service disruptions).
-Though customers who lose their power might have a hard time turning on their personal computers, residents with smartphones can still view the outage page for a quick update.
+The department's [cityofpaloalto.org/outageinfo new web page, is also part of this effort, she said.
+Though customers who lost their power might have a hard time turning on their personal computers, residents with smartphones could still log on for a quick update.

-Tuesday's power failure showed one hiccup in the new system, however, in that it took place in the evening, after regular business hours.
+Tuesday's outage complicated this system because it took place in the evening, after regular business hours.

 "In the off hours, the page doesn't always get updated immediately," Kinnear said.